Jen Selter Looks Smoking Hot In Animal Print Mini Dress, Shares Seductive Video From Tokyo

 Instagram sensation Jen Selter has gained 12.6 million followers on the platform thanks to her sizzling shots that flaunt her assets.
 While Selter’s entire body is toned and chiselled, she is best known for her gravity-defying booty.

 Selter has spent a lot of time this year travelling, hitting up the Amalfi Coast in Italy as well as spending some time in exotic Bali, Indonesia.
 Her latest trip has taken her to Tokyo, Japan.
-She kicked it off with a video of herself at the airport en route to Japan, and she asked her followers whether they had any recommendations for things she should check out while she’s abroad.
+She kicked off the adventure with a video of herself at the airport en route to Japan, and she asked her followers if they had any recommendations for things she should check out while she is abroad.

-She recently hit up a spot that made for the perfect Instagram video — and flaunted her insane body while doing so.
+She recently hit up a spot that made for the perfect Instagram video and she flaunted her insane body while creating the clip.
 Selter rocked a tiny animal print dress that left very little to the imagination.
-The top portion of the dress had simple spaghetti straps that showcased her toned shoulders, but the truly scandalous part of the dress was the hemline.
+The top portion of the dress featured simple spaghetti straps that showcased her toned shoulders, but the truly scandalous part of the dress was the hemline.
 The look barely covered Selter’s booty, and had an added slit on the side to reveal an extra inch or two of skin.

-Selter rocked the look with her brunette locks falling down around her shoulders, and took a stunning video in some type of light installation in Tokyo.
+Selter rocked the look with her brunette locks falling down around her shoulders as a stunning video taken in some type of a light installation in Tokyo.
 She set the video to music and showcased her insane body from various angles as she explored the illuminated jungle.
-Her followers loved the peek into her time in Tokyo, and the video received over 318,000 likes within just 16 hours.
+Her followers loved the peek into her time in Tokyo as evidenced by the fact that the video received more than 318,000 likes within just 16 hours of being shared.

 Her fans filled the comments section of the post with praise, and clearly loved the dreamy spot that Selter opted to visit while in Tokyo.